Are you curious about what to feed deer in the backyard?

 Is it Illegal to Feed Deer in Your Yard?

 Many state and local governments have enacted laws that prohibit people from feeding deer.
-However, these laws are not always strictly enforced, and it is still fairly common for people to feed deer in their yards.
+However, these local laws are not always strictly enforced, and it is still fairly common for people to feed deer in their yards.

 While there may be some benefits to doing so, such as providing a food source for deer during harsh winters, it is ultimately best to avoid feeding them.